nasrat-v/EscapeTech_BrokerApi/README.md

 # EscapeTech_BrokerApi
-API to communicate with various IoT object to create an Escape Game
+API to communicate with various IoT object.
+This API is used by https://github.com/nasrat-v/EscapeTech_Dashboard.
+The purpose is to connect devices not compatible and create simple hooks.

 ## Using Scripts